How to Save Like the Wealthy

 But this is where the ability to win was built: in the fundamentals.

-But having a systematic plan to save in your personal economy is what sets you up to win in the first place.
+Having a systematic way to save in your personal economy is what sets you up to win in the first place.

 A disciplined, consistent, routine way of handling your money that perpetually builds savings is the preparation and conditioning required to create wealth.